Filing an Annual Return

 - Requests to return an Annual Return

-Where a company or a presenter contacts the CRO and requests that an annual return be returned prior to the CRO receiving the signature page this request will not be facilitated if within 3 days of the delivery date on the signature page.
+Where a Company or Presenter contacts the CRO and requests that an annual return be returned prior to the CRO receiving the signature page this request will be reviewed on a case by case basis and only returned in exceptional circumstances.

 Financial statements not required with first return

 A new company is exempt from the obligation to annex financial statements (accounts) to its first annual return, which return is required to be made up to a date that is six months from its date of incorporation.
 It is, however, required to annex financial statements to its second annual return, which return is required to be made up to a date not later than 18 months from its date of incorporation, and filed within 56 days.